Disk Caching for Frequent Database Log Backups

 For Oracle and SQL Server agents, the frequency of checking to determine whether a log backup should run is governed by parameters defined for the database type.
 If a defined maximum time has elapsed (the Force a backup every setting on the GUI), a log backup is run if no backup was run during the elapsed time.
 For SAP HANA agents, when HANA initiates a log backup through the Commvault backint interface, the logs are cached to a mount point on the MediaAgent.
 At intervals defined by the Use disk cache for log backups and commit every setting, a scheduled job runs to commit to the CommServe computer all cached log backups made since the most recent scheduled job.

 For the DB2, DB2 MultiNode, MySQL and Informix agents, when a log backup operation is initiated through the native backup utility, the logs are cached to a mount point on the MediaAgent.
+For PostgreSQL, whenever a transaction log is archived it will be copied to the MediaAgent.
+This is achieved by modifying archive_command in postgresql.auto.conf to copy the logs to backup storage location followed by reloading the config files.
 At intervals defined by the Use disk cache for log backups and commit every setting, a scheduled job runs to commit to the CommServe computer all cached log backups made since the last scheduled job.
 Application command line log backups do not initiate any job in the job controller for writing logs to disk cache.
 Log commit jobs will be initiated, and it will be shown in the backup history.

 Any interactively submitted job that results in a log backup uses disk caching when the feature is enabled.
 The job history of these jobs displays an application size of 0 to prevent the size from being counted twice if capacity licensing is enabled.